fbradyirl/fbradyirl_archive.github.io/_posts/2017-02-19-automate-your-tv.md

 Today, I want to share with you something which is not offically part of Home Assistant, yet, and that is adding support for Enigma2 based set top box receivers.
 Examples include devices from Vu (Duo, Duo2, Uno, etc) and lots of manufacturers who support the open sourced images based on Enigma2, such as OpenVix and Black Hole.

-At present, the new component supports:
+At present, the platform supports:

 1. Power standby/wake toggle (on/off)
 2. Select next/prev channel